wrufay/fieldly/README.md

 3. select the magnetic field **direction** (into the page or out of the page)
 4. see result - with an animation of the object and the direction it would move in the field.
-5. click the main card to reset and enter another object.
+5. click the main card to reset and enter another object :)

 **tech**